Skip to main content

 Babafemi O. Taiwo, MBBS

-The Division of Infectious Diseases at Northwestern University Feinberg School of Medicine is committed to tackling domestic and international infectious diseases and their complications and developing new and more effective ways to cure and prevent them.
-This commitment is displayed through our unwavering dedication to research, clinical care, and education.
+The Division of Infectious Diseases at Northwestern University Feinberg School of Medicine is committed to enhancing our understanding of domestic and global infectious diseases and their complications.
+Our goal is to develop new and more effective ways to prevent, treat and cure all infectious diseases.
+This commitment is displayed through our dedication to basic laboratory and clinical research, clinical care and education.

-The division pairs its research efforts with outstanding clinical expertise.
-Our clinical faculty offer an exceptional depth and breadth of specialized patient care through the facilities of Northwestern Medicine, a center of clinical excellence for rare and common infectious diseases.
-We are able to achieve remarkable treatment results, in part, because of the research that informs our expert care.
-Our goal is to further our understanding of fundamental problems in biology and medicine and apply this understanding to the compassionate, patient-centered care we provide.
+The Infectious Diseases Division pairs its research efforts with outstanding clinical expertise.
+Our clinical faculty offer an exceptional depth and breadth of specialized patient care through the facilities of Northwestern Medicine in our Infectious Diseases Center which provides clinical excellence in the treatment of rare, chronic and common infectious diseases.
+We are able to achieve remarkable treatment results in part, because of the research that informs our expert care.
+Our main goal is to further our understanding of fundamental problems in biology and medicine and then to apply this enhanced understanding to compassionate, patient -centered care in our hospitals and clinics.